Extended producer responsibility: Definition

 Extended producer responsibility uses financial incentives to encourage manufacturers to design environmentally friendly products by holding producers responsible for the costs of managing their products at end of life.
 This policy approach differs from product stewardship, which shares responsibility across the chain of custody of a product, in that it attempts to relieve local governments of the costs of managing certain priority products by requiring manufacturers to internalize the cost of recycling within the product price.
 EPR is based on the principle that manufacturers (usually brand owners) have the greatest control over product design and marketing and have the greatest ability and responsibility to reduce toxicity and waste.

 EPR may take the form of a reuse, buyback, or recycling program.
 The producer may also choose to delegate this responsibility to a third party, a so-called producer responsibility organization (PRO), which is paid by the producer for used-product management.
 In this way, EPR shifts the responsibility for waste management from government to private industry, obliging producers, importers and/or sellers to internalise waste management costs in their product prices and ensure the safe handling of their products.
 However, different stakeholders perceive the concept and the role of producers in various ways.

 A good example of a producer responsibility organization is PRO Europe S.P.R.L.
 (Packaging Recovery Organisation Europe), founded in 1995, the umbrella organization for European packaging and packaging waste recovery and recycling schemes.
 Product stewardship organizations like PRO Europe are intended to relieve industrial companies and commercial enterprises of their individual obligation to take back used products through the operation of an organization which fulfills these obligations on a nationwide basis on behalf of their member companies.
 The aim is to ensure the recovery and recycling of packaging waste in the most economically efficient and ecologically sound manner.
 In many countries, this is done through the Green Dot trademark of which PRO Europe is the general licensor.
 In twenty-five nations, companies are now using the Green Dot as the financing symbol for the organization of recovery, sorting and recycling of sales packaging.

 OECD guidance manuals

-OECD published a guidance manual about EPR in 2001 after several years of discussion by experts in this field, and updated in 2016 to include developing countries' perspectives, based on experiences and policy changes.
+The OECD published a guidance manual about EPR in 2001 after several years of discussion by experts in this field, and updated it in 2016 to include developing countries' perspectives, based on experiences and policy changes.